Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/feedback/screen/README.md

 `feedbackCustomContentLayout` -> (Optional) Allows specifying a layout resource that will be inflated, showing its contents below the feedback subtitle.

 `feedbackFirstButtonText` -> (Optional) Allows specifying a Text for the first feedback button.
 A primary button will be displayed if text is not empty.

+`feedbackFirstButtonLoadingText` -> (Optional) Allows specifying a Text for the first feedback button loading state, showing this text when loading state is reached.

 `feedbackSecondButtonText` -> (Optional) Allows specifying a Text for the second feedback button.
 A secondary button will be displayed if text is not empty.